sbuitragodo/dta_eng_zoomcamp2025/01_introduction_prerequisites/README.md

 - Create a Python script to ingest data into the Postgres database in Docker.
 - Create a Dockerfile to run the python script in the container.
 - Create a docker-compose file to run interactively the database and pgadmin images using the same network.
+- Instantiate a GCP VM and connect to the repo to run docker and terraform from the machine.

 ### Helpful commands:
 - Connect to the db using pgcli